radencode/reflow/README.md

 # Reflow
-Renaming and folder structure software build on Electron with C# and JavaScript
+File management software build with C# and JavaScript

-Reflow allows you to create custom folder structures for projects that are packaged and can be re-created with a single click.
+Reflow allows to rename file lists with various attributes and create custom folder structures for projects that are packaged together and can be re-created upon template load.

+# To install all dependencies
+npm install

+# To run application
+npm start

+# To build application
+npm build

+--> App will be built in the "dist" folder